Debug

-This feature assists in debugging workflows and processes.
+This feature helps debug workflows and processes.
 Debugging workflows—whether in software development, project management, or other fields—involves systematically identifying and fixing issues that arise during execution.
-Here are the steps you can follow to troubleshoot these processes effectively.
+Here are the steps to troubleshoot these processes effectively.

 You can watch the video here to learn more.

-Utilize debugging tools: Apply tools and techniques suitable for your workflow environment, including the visual debugging features offered by the FlowWright application.
+Use debugging tools: Apply tools and techniques suited to your workflow environment, including the visual debugging features in the FlowWright application.

-Inspect State and Variables: Monitor the status of variables and data at different points in the workflow.
+Inspect State and Variables: Monitor variable and data status at key points in the workflow.
 This can help detect unexpected changes or inconsistencies that might be causing the problem.

-Isolate the Issue: Focus the problem's scope to find its root cause.
+Isolate the Issue: Narrow the problem's scope to find its root cause.
 This might involve systematically disabling or isolating parts of the workflow to identify which component is causing the issue.

 How to start debugging?